 Three of the five courses should be outside a student's major.
-At least one course from two of the three following geographic areas is required: African, changes in minor
+At least one course from two of the three following geographic areas is required: African,

 African American, Afro-Latin/Caribbean.

 The name of the minor was changed from Black Studies to Africana Studies